-TEXT-Fitch Rates Commonwealth Bank of Australia Covered Bonds 'AAA'
+TEXT-Fitch rates Commonwealth Bank of Australia covered bonds 'AAA'

-This issue brings CBA’s outstanding covered bonds to AUD15.2bn.
+This issue brings CBA’s outstanding covered bonds to AUD15.3bn.
 All bonds are guaranteed by Perpetual Corporate Trust as trustee of the CBA Covered Bond Trust.

 The rating is based on CBA’s Long-Term Issuer Default Rating (IDR) of ‘AA-', a Discontinuity Cap (D-Cap) of 2 (high) and an asset percentage (AP) of 85%, which is below Fitch’s breakeven AP of 85.5%.